meaniebeanie22/meaniebeanie22.github.io/chapters/the-ebb-tide-runs.md

 numbness, an occasional stupor, fell upon my mind even in the midst of my terrors, until sleep at last supervened and in my sea-tossed coracle I lay and dreamed of home and the old Admiral Benbow.

+# :x gully
+Gully is a dialect word of Scotland and Northern England meaning “large knife.”